cubing/standards/notation/index.md

 **Si**mple **G**eneral **N**otation (SiGN) and **L**arger **G**eneral **N**otation (LGN)

+# TODO: Allow naming the SiGN definition for cubes / normal puzzles / other puzzles.

+We that simple programs should support reading and writing the `sign-alg` format.

+Programs wishing to provide "full" algorithm should support the `lgn-alg` format.

 ## Definition Syntax

 Definitions below use a variant of Backus-Naur form.
 Consider this example: